BowlingSeriously.com Guide #3 - Last updated October 2020

 It's not uncommon for a bowling league to field one or more teams to compete in the major national USBC tournaments (often referred to as "nationals").
 One type of nationals is the Open Championships (primarily for men but women are allowed) and the other is the Women's Championships (women only).
 Because of the sheer number of participants, these tournaments go on over three to four months with teams coming and going from all over the country during the period.
 Winners are determined at the end of that period.
 The tournament location changes from year to year.
 Information on these tournaments is available on the webpage.

 Leagues may also field one or more teams for the state and local USBC tournaments in your region.
-There will usually be an "open" championship but there may also be tournaments for women, seniors (generally 50+), and/or youth.
+There will usually be an open championship but there may also be tournaments exclusively for women, seniors (generally 50+), and/or youth.
 A private group may also sponsor a team tournament in your region.
 Local and regional team team tournaments typically take place over one or more weekends, and tournament flyers are usually available on a rack at each bowling center.

 Most tournaments are open to any USBC sanctioned bowler in good standing who has bowled at least 21 games in one or more USBC sanctioned leagues in the last year or so.
 There are no minimum average or other qualification requirements.
 One exception is the national Seniors Championship, which you can only qualify for by winning your state seniors competition.